Reach Out Today

 Looking for quality substance abuse treatment that’s also affordable?
 South Coast accepts most major insurance providers.
 Get a free insurance benefits check now.

-Mixing Zoloft (sertraline) with marijuana can lead to unpredictable and potentially harmful effects.
+Mixing sertraline and weed can lead to unpredictable and potentially harmful effects.
 Both substances impact brain chemistry—Zoloft by altering serotonin levels, and marijuana through its interaction with the endocannabinoid system.

 When used together, they may increase the risk of side effects such as: